onyx-platform/engraver/README.md

 $ engraver configure aws
 ```

 Fill out the prompts to authenticate yourself with AWS.
+For the "remote user" prompt, use "ubuntu".
+This is the user that we'll use for SSH connectivity on our cluster.
+By default, the machines in an Engraver cluster run an Ubuntu Linux Distro.

 #### Cluster Management